 Labour saving: Farmers signed up to NGP will have exclusive access to Double Tissue Tags.
 By sampling animals at birth, farmers don't have to wait for button tags or hair-cards for SCEP or Pedigree Societies and then round up and bring in animals for sampling at a later stage.
 It is also much safer and easier to tag and sample newborn animals than more mature animals.

-Genomic Eurostar figures: Animals sampled at birth will receive genomic evaluations at the earliest possible opportunity, increasing the reliability of their Eurostar figures well before they are selected/sold for breeding and confirming their eligibility for SCEP.
+Genomic EBI/Eurostar figures: Animals sampled at birth will receive genomic evaluations at the earliest possible opportunity, increasing the reliability of their EBI/ Eurostar figures well before they are selected/sold for breeding and confirming their eligibility for SCEP.

-Cost: Herds accepted into the National Genotyping Programme will genotype remaining ungenotyped breeding stock FREE.
-From 2024 to 2027 (inclusive), farmers will be required to genotype ALL calves born at a reduced cost of approximately €6.
+Cost: Herds accepted into the National Genotyping Programme will get the remaining ungenotyped breeding stock in the herd at the time of being accepted into NGP genotyped for FREE in 2025.
+From 2026 to 2027 (inclusive), farmers will be required to genotype ALL calves born at a reduced cost of approximately €6.
 (This is an estimate and includes the farmer's contribution of €4 towards genotyping, plus the additional cost associated with a double tissue tag and postage cost).
 Herds participating in SCEP will only incur the €6/calf cost of those calves not counted towards their annual 70% SCEP genotyping requirement.

-Commercial Beef Value (CBV): Genotyped weanlings and store cattle that are being traded through marts will have their CBV displayed on mart screens.
+Commercial Beef Value (CBV): Genotyped weanlings and store cattle that are being traded through marts will have their CBV displayed on mart screen where the owner is a member of HerdPlus or SCEP.

-The programme is scheduled to initially run over a 5-year period.
+The programme is scheduled to initially run up until the end of 2027.

-Preparation: Phase 1 of the programme will involve the genotyping of up to 800,000 beef and dairy cows and breeding stock from participating herds across the country.
-This will all take place in 2023.
-Once received, farmers will have 4 weeks to return samples.
+Preparation: Phase 1 of the programme will involve the genotyping of all ungenotyped breeding stock from participating herds across the country.
+This will all take place in 2025.
+Once received, farmers will need to return the samples within 4 weeks.
 There will be no cost to the farmer for sampling these animals.
 Only breeding animals not already genotyped (e.g. through BDGP, Ped Society etc.) will need to be sampled.
-Having all the breeding females sampled in advance of the 2024 calving season, ensures that the online DNA Registration process works effectively and efficiently i.e. the DNA of a 2024-born calf will match up correctly to its corresponding dam.
+Having all the breeding females sampled in advance of the 2026 calving season, ensures that the online DNA Registration process works effectively and efficiently i.e. the DNA of a 2025-born calf will match up correctly to its corresponding dam and sire.

-Note: Participating herds must have access to register calves online.
+Participating herds must register calves online or via a farm software package.
 Paper registration methods, such as white cards or Animal Events sheets will not be accepted.

 Step 1: